pOLICY & cONDITIONS

 Neglecting serious cases of abuse means neglecting one's professional duties.
 Thus it is imperative that educators take the appropriate action when there is a strong probability of abuse.
 Disciplinary action by the Child Welfare Division may be taken against a member of staff who does not pass on information about a known case of child abuse.

-If any doubt arises whether a referral should be made or not, Child Safety Services and/or The Department for Social Welfare Standards should be contacted for advice.
+If any doubt arises whether a referral should be made or not, Child Safety Services and/or The Directorate for Quality and Standards in Education (DQSE) should be contacted for advice.
 The safety and welfare of the child is of paramount importance and overrides all other considerations.

 Useful Telephone Numbers: